Skip to content

 Rogue Agents

-check-command deny plus the kernel Execution Gate block unauthorized exec: reverse shells, miners, destruction.
+check-command deny plus the kernel Execution Gate (Linux) contain a rogue agent's host actions: reverse shells, miners, destruction, persistence, security-tooling tampering.

 Free detects.
 Paid enforces.